 Crowley Station Community Garden was the work of multiple community and city groups.

-Downtown Community Gardens Group played a pivotal role in the start of the garden.
-The Downtown Community Gardens Group (DCGG) was founded in 2009 by two downtowners tired of bicycling to distant community gardens, taking up plots that could have been meeting the needs of the gardeners in those neighborhoods.
-Since then, DCGG has been talking to alders, city staff, and committees; giving presentations to community groups of all kinds; walking downtown neighborhoods to share ideas and scout for sites; and standing at the farmers market gathering signatures and talking garden talk.
+The Downtown Community Gardens Group played a pivotal role in the start of the garden.
+The Downtown Community Gardens Group (DCGG) was founded in 2009 by two downtowners tired of bicycling to distant community gardens and taking up plots that could have been meeting the needs of the gardeners in those neighborhoods.
+Subsequently, DCGG talked to alders, city staff, and committees; gave presentations to community groups of all kinds; walked downtown neighborhoods to share ideas and scout for sites; and attended the farmers market, gathering signatures and talking garden talk.

-The timing of meeting First Settlement neighborhood group couldn’t have been more perfect.
+The timing of meeting the First Settlement neighborhood group couldn’t have been more perfect.

 Madison Water Utility also wanted a poorly used public space to become a productive and beautiful addition to the neighborhood.